WillyIoBrok/CIVmasterLib/README.md

 IMPORTANT:
 I have kept the functions of the CIVmasterLib compatible to the CIVbusLib as much as possible!
-So, in theory, it should be possible to delete CIVbusLib and install CIVmasterLIB without change in your user programs.
-They should simply compile and work as before!
+So, in theory, it should be possible to delete CIVbusLib and install CIVmasterLIB without change in your user programs They should simply compile and work as before!

 Exceptions : When you are using the time set function and the CIV client SW (see below).